 - Using Whole Grains: I have made this casserole many times with whole wheat pasta with fantastic results.

 - Lightened-Up: To cut back on the fat and calories in this recipe, use cooked chicken breasts instead of dark meat, use skim milk instead of whole milk or cream, and use half the amount of parmesan cheese.

 - Decadent Version: For a super creamy, rich casserole use whole milk or half and half, and top this casserole with additional shredded Parmesan cheese.

 - Buffalo Chicken Casserole

 - Easy Chicken Enchilada Casserole

 I hope that this Creamy Chicken Casserole becomes a family favorite, just as it has at my house!
 I would love to hear how you enjoyed this meal in the comments.
 Be sure to leave a review!

 - ½ cup dry white wine or additional chicken stock

-- 1 tablespoon fresh thyme finely chopped, optional
+- 1 tablespoon fresh thyme leaves or 1 teaspoon dried thyme leaves

 - 1 teaspoon kosher salt